Design and Creative Leadership

 Access and application

-The master's degree in Design and Creative Leadership requires the following qualifications and skills:
+The Master’s programme Design and Creative Leadership requires the following qualifications or competencies:

-*The degree programme must have been completed to the extent of at least six semesters and 180 ECTS at a recognised domestic or foreign post-secondary educational institution where admission is subject to the general university entrance qualification and which is recognised as a post-secondary educational institution under the legislation of the state in which it is located.
+- comprising at least six semesters and 180 ECTS at a recognised domestic or foreign post-secondary institution, where admission requires a general university entrance qualification, and which is recognised as a post-secondary institution under the laws of the country in which it is based.
+Of these, 120 ECTS must have been completed at a tertiary-level institution.

-According to the programme director's specifications, additional achievements may be required depending on the bachelor's degree.
-Missing knowledge can be made up, for example, by attending corresponding courses of the bachelor's degree programme.
+According to the programme director’s requirements, additional achievements may need to be completed depending on the Bachelor’s degree.
+Missing knowledge can, for example, be made up by attending relevant courses from the Bachelor’s programme.

 Personal requirements

-- Willingness to think holistically, to work in teams and to question existing things
+- Willingness to think holistically, work in teams, and question existing approaches

 The application deadlines at the FHV are divided as follows: